Après Food Co, Clerkenwell

 Buhler and Co, Walthamstow

-This bright neighbourhood spot in Walthamstow brings together myriad local suppliers to create a top-notch place to relax with a coffee: SL favourite Climpson & Sons supplies the coffee, milk comes from The Estate Dairy, Seven Seeded bakes its bread, sodas come from Square Roots, Chegworth Valley and Moju drop of their juices and Howling Hops is stocked in the beer fridge.
-Food across the board has a global influence (think everything from bao to tacos), while its walls play host to ever-changing exhibitions.
+This bright neighbourhood spot in Walthamstow brings together myriad local suppliers to create a top-notch place to relax with a coffee: SL favourite Climpson & Sons supplies the coffee, milk comes from The Estate Dairy, Seven Seeded bakes its bread, sodas come from Square Roots, Chegworth Valley and Moju drop of their juices, and Howling Hops is stocked in the beer fridge.
+Food across the board has a global influence (think everything from bao to tacos), and its walls are host to ever-changing exhibitions.

 8 Chingford Road, Walthamstow, E17 4PJ